Subscribe to updates

 Summary

-The Cabinet of Cardiff Council met on Thursday, 9 January 2025, to discuss and approve the proposed approach to the 2025/2026 budget consultation.
-The meeting confirmed that the formal budget consultation will commence on 9 January 2025 and conclude on 5 February 2025, with the results informing the final budget proposal.
+The Cabinet of Cardiff Council met on Thursday, 9 January 2025, to discuss and approve the approach to the 2025/2026 budget modelling and consultation requirements.
+The meeting resulted in the approval of recommendations for the budget consultation process.

 2025/2026 Budget Modelling Update and Consultation Requirements

-The council has also highlighted the impact of the UK Budget announcements, particularly changes to employers' National Insurance (NI) rates and thresholds, which are estimated to increase costs for the council by £9.827 million for directly employed staff and an anticipated £5.100 million for commissioned services.
-While HM Treasury has indicated funding will be provided to public sector organisations to compensate for the impact on directly employed staff, only 85% of this cost is currently factored into the draft budget for prudence.
+Key financial factors influencing the budget include changes to employers' National Insurance (NI) rates and thresholds announced in the UK Budget, which are estimated to cost Cardiff Council £9.827 million for directly employed staff and an additional £5.100 million for commissioned services.
+While HM Treasury has indicated funding will be provided to compensate for the impact on directly employed staff, only 85% of this cost is currently factored into the draft budget due to ongoing uncertainties regarding the exact allocation.

-The Provisional Local Government Financial Settlement, received on 11 December 2024, indicates an increase of 5.3% in Cardiff's Aggregate External Finance (AEF), equating to £33.955 million.
-This increase is attributed to changes in data underpinning the settlement, including rises in the city's population and pupil numbers.
-However, this increase only covers just over 50% of the total gross pressures faced by the council.
+The Provisional Local Government Settlement, received on 11 December 2024, indicated a 5.3% increase in Aggregate External Finance (AEF) for Cardiff, amounting to £33.955 million.
+This increase is attributed to changes in population and pupil numbers, though it only covers approximately half of the identified pressures.
+The settlement also includes baseline adjustments and transfers of specific grants into the Revenue Support Grant (RSG), totalling £17.754 million.

 Attendees